rackerlabs/rs-heat-docs/generic-software-config.rst

 Resources section
 -----------------

-Add an OS::Heat::SoftwareConfig resource which will be used to define a software configuration.
+Add an OS::Heat::SoftwareConfig resource, which will be used to define a software configuration.

 .. code:: yaml